mrtnbm/Web-Scraper-Public-/README.md

 - refactor main (more seperate functions, less code in main)
 - refactor to meet OOP standards
 - fix all code smells
+- redirect uploading artifacts to deploy outside of repository